-Figure 13-12.
+Figure 13-9.
 Color Key

-Figure 13-12 shows the color key that is located on the bottom left of the grid on the pre-defined kernel display pages.
-The color key is useful only on X terminals that support more colors than just black and white.
+Figure 13-9 shows the color key that is located on the bottom left of the grid on the pre-defined kernel display pages.

 The text in the color key is color-coded.
 By default, the word "Interrupt" is red, and all display objects on the kernel display page that display information about interrupts are also red.
 By default, the word "Exception" is green, and all display objects that display information about exceptions are also green.
-By default, the word "Syscall" is blue, and all display objects that display information about syscalls are also blue.
+By default, the word "Syscall" is blue, and all display objects that display information about system calls are also blue.
+By default, the word "KernelEvent" is dark red, and all display objects that display kernel events in that row are dark red.